Certificate IV in Information Technology Networking

 Enrol at any location

-Attend 1 of the 4 following compulsory information sessions to meet with the teaching staff, discuss the course and get more information about enrolment and next steps.
+Attend an following information session to meet with the teaching staff, discuss the course and get more information about enrolment and next steps.

 To apply for this course you must meet the Smart and Skilled eligibility criteria: http://www.sydneytafe.edu.au/courses/smart-skilled